 Depending on expectations, mass loaded vinyl alone may be enough for your project.
 This material will not help with isolation of low frequencies, but will help resolve typical resonance issues found in common construction materials.
-Contrary to popular belief, the mass of the vinyl is insignificant, how the vinyl resonates differently in relation to the other materials in the ceiling structure is what creates the value of the vinyl.
+Contrary to popular belief, the mass of the vinyl is insignificant relative to the structure.
+How the vinyl resonates differently (essentially no resonance) than the other materials in the wall is what creates the value of the vinyl.
 View the TotalMass MLV.

 Combining decoupling with damping will increase performance significantly.
 Mass loaded vinyl can also be used with Green Glue Compound if sandwiched between two layers of drywall.
 Sound tests of mass loaded vinyl in a resilient clip system show little to no gain.

 An additional layer of drywall will do little for effective soundproofing.
 If the drywall layers quadruple, then some decent gains can be reached.
 This means a standard single drywall layer ceiling would need four layers for even noticeable gains.

 Including sound board in a wall or ceiling is about as valuable as adding a layer of drywall.